keithtyser/judgeflow/README.md

 - Quick evaluation mode for rapid testing
 - Structured results with timestamps
 - **Self-reflection:** After the initial score, the LLM critiques its own answer and provides a revised score.
 The difference (`revision_delta`) and the critique are stored in the CSV file.
+- **Confidence metrics:** For each score, the LLM self-reports its confidence (0-100), and agreement is measured by resampling the evaluation 3 times and reporting the % of resamples within ±1 point of the original score.
+These are stored as `self_conf` and `agree_conf` in the CSV.
 - **Context-rich prompts:** Self-reflection prompts now include all relevant context (question, answer, etc.) and instruct the LLM to output a revised score as 'Revised score: X'.
 - **Robust parsing:** The system first looks for 'Revised score: X' in the LLM output, then falls back to the first number 0-10.